andbeaver/tickethive-api/README.md

 ## Contributing
 - Open issues or pull requests with bug fixes or small improvements.
 - Keep changes focused and include tests where applicable.

-## License
-This repository does not include a specific license.
-Add a `LICENSE` file if you want to permit reuse.

----
-If you'd like, I can also:
-- Add more detailed API docs (list endpoints and examples from `routes.js`)
-- Add a `.env.example` and `npm start` script to `package.json`